Lisa J. Pieretti, MBA

 Community Support & Operations

 Christine Fleckenstein began working for the International Hyperhidrosis Society (IHhS) in August of 2006.
 “What I enjoy most about working at IHhS,” she says, “is communicating with patients and providing guidance or information they might find helpful.
-I love being able to connect people with superstar physicians or telling them about clinical studies or volunteer opportunities.
+I love being able to connect people with superstar practitioners or telling them about clinical studies or volunteer opportunities.
 There is such camaraderie within the community.
 Everyone is so willing to help one another.
 It drives me to do the best job I can do.
 It really is a good feeling knowing you are helping someone."

-One of Christine’s goals as an IHhS staff member is to help facilitate increased physician education about hyperhidrosis so that more patients can be assured interactions with healthcare providers who understand the significance of hyperhidrosis and how to most effectively treat it with currently available options.
+One of Christine’s goals as an IHhS staff member is to help facilitate increased clinician education about hyperhidrosis so that more patients can be assured interactions with healthcare providers who understand the significance of hyperhidrosis and how to most effectively treat it with currently available options.
 Christine would also love to see novel treatments that better address all the different possible focal areas of hyperhidrosis as well as secondary generalized and compensatory sweating.

 Christine received her Associate’s degree in Paralegal Studies from the Community College of Philadelphia, and prior to joining the IHhS team she worked in the legal field.
 When not at IHhS, she works at an accounting firm.
 Christine lives in Philadelphia where she loves to read, dance, cook, and spend time outdoors with her husband and three sons.
 Her first job was filing medical records for a dental practice, which is funny because she admits to having a sweet tooth especially for sugary coffee drinks.